JacobTh98/DD3D-EIT/README.md

 </div>

 The top row is the true conductivity distribution $\gamma$.
 The lower row represents the predictions of the reconstruction model $\hat{\gamma}$.

+### Environment

+To install the used Python (3.11.2) environment, use

+    conda env create -f environment.yml